 4. Compostable or Biodegradable Packaging

 What’s more efficient than having one use for packaging?
-Having two uses for it.
+Having multiple uses for it.
 Compostable or biodegradable packaging is a niche new trend for sustainable packaging.
 One that allows for a second life for packaging in our gardens.